 Effective Ways to Help Reduce the Risk of a Motorcycle Accident

 It can be a very unsettling feeling when you sit down and think about how many motorcycle accidents occur and how severe the injuries are if the accident didn’t cause a fatality.
 Just because this produces an unsettling feeling, does not mean that a motorcyclist should be deterred from feeling the wind on their face as they ride to their favorite destination.
-As with any accident, there are multiple ways to reduce the risk of a motorcycle accident by doing just a few simple things.
+As with any accident, there are multiple ways to reduce the risk of a motorcycle accident as the driver or motorcycle injury as a passenger by doing just a few simple things.

 For example, in Arizona, there was around 6% of motorcycle accidents that were caused by a motorcyclist driving while they were under the influence of drugs or alcohol.
 By avoiding driving under the influence, you could greatly reduce the number of motorcycle accidents happening.

 Below you will find a list of ways to prevent a motorcycle crash from happening:

 - Maintaining control of the bike.
 Many factors including speed, weather, and road conditions can very easily affect the rider’s ability to maintain the stability of the bike.
 It is very crucial that a rider takes these things into consideration before they even turn the key on their bike.
 If it is raining and the roads are slick, the rider’s chances of crashing greatly increase due to the difficulty of being able to brake with wet roads.
 In these types of conditions, it is important to always keep a safe distance from your bike and the vehicle ahead of you to avoid a collision.
 If the weather worsens while you are riding, just pulling over until the storm slows down can easily help you avoid an unwanted accident.
 It is always better to be safe than sorry in these cases.